Carnap/Carnap-Documentation/doc/dashboard.md

 the semester.

-When selecting a custom textbook, you'll need to choose an assignment that has already been created for the class - so, you'll want to assign the textbook *first* and then set it as the textbook for the class.
+When selecting a custom textbook, you'll need to choose an assignment that has already been created for the course—so, you'll want to assign the textbook *first* and then set it as the textbook for the course.

 ### Actions on Students

 A number of actions can be performed on individual students by clicking the icons in the "Actions" column:

-1. Students can be dropped from a class by clicking the "delete" icon.
+1. Students can be dropped from a course by clicking the "delete" icon.
-   A dropped student is removed from the class, but their data is otherwise intact.
+   A dropped student is removed from the course, but their data is otherwise intact.
 So if they are dropped by mistake, then can simply re-enroll.
 2. Students can be emailed individually by clicking the "mail" icon visible in the action column to the right of their name.